PewhProgrammer/CMS-K-System/README.md

 7. Type "npm install" to download the dependencies
 8. Type "grunt run" to trigger the build process
 9. Set the newly created www-folder as root directory for your webserver
+10. Set the WSGIPythonPath in the httpd.conf of your server to ".../www/php"
-10. Enter localhost on Google Chrome
+11. Enter localhost on Google Chrome

 Remarks: nodeJS is only needed to create the www-folder.
 Once built you only need that one to upload to your Apache server.